 The American Library Association’s Disaster Relief Fund provides funds to libraries in the U.S. and around the world that have been damaged or destroyed due to natural or man-made disasters.

 ALA leadership has been in contact with Florida's library leadership who are working to create a relief fund for libraries affected by Hurricane Ian.
 Members can donate to the ALA Disaster Relief Fund, at checkout, select 'Add a tribute or memorial to my donation,' then select 'Tribute' and type 'Florida' in the top line.

 ALA encourages members and library supporters to contribute to the fund to assist libraries in need, to help them rebuild so that they can serve their communities to help them recover.

 ALA works with its state chapters and state libraries when disaster strikes in the United States to gather information and to distribute funds to help libraries rebuild.
 And for international disasters are partner national library associations.
-ALA is currently raising funds to support libraries in the Gulf Region and East Coast that suffered damage due to the wrath of Hurricane Ida.

 (Select Disaster Relief Fund)

 ALA’s previous disaster relief efforts include support after Hurricanes Katrina and Rita, Superstorm Sandy, Tsunami in Japan, Earthquakes in Haiti.
 ALA is partner of the National Heritage Task Force (HENTF) coordinated by Federal Emergency Management Association (FEMA) and the Smithsonian Institution.
 HENTF’s mission is to protect cultural heritage in our nation’s states, tribes, territories, and local communities from the damaging effects of natural disasters and other emergencies.

 This page will provide updates and reports on damage to libraries and distribution of funds.
 It will also provide information where direct donations could be made to specific libraries.